Buying real estate in Colombia?

 Sources: Global Property Guide, Cali Adventurer, Deloitte

-8) You must hire a bilingual real estate lawyer to dodge hidden clauses and misinterpretations
+8) Hire a bilingual real estate lawyer in Colombia to navigate local customs and legalities, avoiding misinterpretation or hidden clauses

 When buying property in Colombia, hiring a bilingual real estate lawyer is essential.